Loma Verde Novato Neighborhood Guide & Market Insights

 What is Alameda De La Loma, and why does it come up so often?

-Alameda De La Loma is Loma Verde's signature street and its trading spine: in Q2 2026 alone it accounted for 3 of the neighborhood's 7 closings plus 2 of the 3 current listings, per BAREIS MLS.
+Alameda De La Loma is Loma Verde's signature street and its trading spine: it consistently accounts for a disproportionate share of the neighborhood's closings and listings, per BAREIS MLS.
 Because it carries the deepest recent comp set in the neighborhood, it's also the pricing bellwether for surrounding blocks — I recently listed and sold a home there myself.

 Who is the best local expert on Loma Verde real estate?